-Providing Start and End Dates for the financials allows the system to select the correct record based upon the date.
-The contract value for the above in 2017 would be £200; However, when you view the contract value in 2018 then the value would be £100.
+Providing Start and End Dates for the financials allows the system to calculate the correct value for the Contract based upon the the Financials Dates.
+The value for the above Contract in 2022 is £100, however, the value in 2023 is £200.

 The system will calculate the value based upon these dates and the Contracts Term and display accordingly, As explained above there are several Contract Values you can select to be displayed if you wish, this Contracts value could be selected and displayed as below.